Detailed guides to painful problems, treatments & more

 Or possibly migraines or neuropathy.
 Or cramps.
 Maybe.

-I’m aware of only one science experiment that seems to be directly relevant to the effect of more magnesium in the bloodstream on something like muscle aching.
-It was a study of the acute effects of injected magnesium sulfate, which is presumably very similar to absorbing it, just faster.
-The injections “did not reduce muscle pain” and caused “unpleasant side effects.”46 Yuck!
+I’m aware of only one science experiment that seems to be directly relevant to the effect of more magnesium in the bloodstream for a symptom that might inspire an Epsom salt bath — muscle aching.
+It was a study of the acute effects of injected magnesium sulfate, which is presumably much like absorbing it, just faster.
+The injections “did not reduce muscle pain” and caused “unpleasant side effects.”47 Yuck!
 Not exactly encouraging!

 So there’s not really any particular reason to believe anything about the therapeutic effects of Epsom salts for aches and pain.
 We can really only speculate.
 And speculating about basic biology is really difficult.
 It’s a great way to be wrong.